The work of a freelance writer is much more than the writing itself.

 The more readers you attract, the more chances someone out there will hire you!
 Believe me, I know!

-Therefore, you need to get to the whole business side of blogging as a freelance writer.
+As a result, you need to get to the whole business side of blogging as a freelance writer.

 You need to treat your readers as customers.

-1. Legal responsibilities
+1. Licit responsibilities

 For starters, think of the implications of having your blog readers be your customers.